Natural World (TV series): History

 The early series editors benefited from a generous budget, courtesy of a co-production partnership with the US broadcaster WNET.
 The American channel was keen to commission material for its recently launched Nature strand on PBS.
 The first programme to benefit from the partnership was the 1982 mini-series The Flight of the Condor.
 At the same time, researchers and field biologists were publishing many new discoveries about wildlife in scientific journals, providing the BBC with plentiful material for new programme ideas.
-As a result, the strand quickly expanded from 10 to 20 slots by 1985 and a number of special programmes were commissioned, helped by additional funding from BBC Enterprises (now BBC Worldwide).
-Among them were the award-winning mini-series Kingdom of the Ice Bear (1985) and Vanishing Earth (1986).
+As a result, the strand quickly expanded from 10 to 20 episodes by 1985 and a number of special programmes were commissioned, helped by additional funding from BBC Enterprises (now BBC Worldwide).
+Among them were the award-winning miniseries Kingdom of the Ice Bear (1985) and Vanishing Earth (1986).

-David Attenborough maintained a close association with Natural World throughout its long history, narrating or presenting around 50 episodes until 2019 (one year before the show's cancellation in 2020).
+David Attenborough maintained a close association with Natural World throughout its long history, narrating or presenting 62 episodes.
 In 2008, on the strand's 25th anniversary, he commented "I have no doubt that Natural World is not only the doyen and founding member of the 50-minute natural history genre but is still the one with the best and most distinguished record."
+Between 1993 and 2019, Mike Birkhead produced 24 episodes for Natural World, more than any other producer.

+High-definition broadcasts of Natural World programmes started in 2008.
+They were shown on the BBC HD channel until its closure in 2013, following which they moved to BBC Two HD.

-In 2010s, the number of Natural World episodes reduced to 10 per series, and the strand no longer occupied a regular place in BBC Two's schedule.
-High-definition broadcasts of Natural World programmes started in 2008 on the BBC HD channel and following its closure are now simulcast on BBC Two HD.
+In the 2010s, the number of Natural World episodes per series began to reduce, and the strand no longer occupied a regular place in BBC Two's schedule.
+Although the BBC have not announced its cancellation, no new Natural World episodes have aired since 2020.
+The final episode, "Super Powered Eagles", aired on 20 March 2020, bringing to an end the longest-running nature documentary series on British television after 37 years and almost 500 episodes.